milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 Inferences we may make using the categories of personal information above in the context of the Netflix service.

-Sensitive personal information such as a Netflix username in combination with the password, and payment details such as a credit card number.

 Sources of personal information

 We explain our sources of information in the section “Where We Collect Information From” above.
 For ease of reference, we collect the above categories of personal information from the following sources: directly from you; automatically when you use our service; from Partners whose products and service you use; from other sources such as Service Providers, Netflix Marketing Providers, third party sites and forums, and publicly available sources; and Advertising Companies.

 Uses of Personal Information

 We use and have used in the past twelve months, each of the categories of personal information for one or more of the purposes described in the section “How We Use Your Personal Information”.
-For ease of reference, we use the personal information to provide our service; to administer and operate our business; to research, analyze and improve our services; to enable partner integrations and promotions; to send marketing and informational messages; to operate our ad supported subscription plan (where applicable); for safety, security and fraud prevention; and to comply with law and enforce our Terms of Use.
+For ease of reference, we use the personal information to provide our service; to administer and operate our business; to research, analyze and improve our services; to enable partner integrations and promotions; to send marketing and informational messages; to support Advertisements; for safety, security and fraud prevention; and to comply with law and enforce the Netflix Terms of Use.

-When you play Netflix games that have features such as leaderboards, achievements, local multiplayer, online multiplayer, friend-related features, text chat, Netflix game controller, and user-generated content, we use your personal information as described in the Netflix Games Supplemental Privacy Disclosures.
+When you play Netflix games that have features such as leaderboards, achievements, local multiplayer, online multiplayer, friend-related features, chat, Netflix game controller, and user-generated content, we use your personal information as described in the Netflix Games Supplemental Privacy Disclosures.

 Categories of Personal information disclosed for a business purpose

 We disclose and have disclosed in the past twelve months, the following categories of personal information for business purposes (see the section “Who We Disclose Personal Information To”): identifiers, California Customer Records, characteristics of protected classifications, commercial information, internet activity information, geolocation data, audio/visual information and inferences.

-We disclose these categories of personal information to the following recipients: the Netflix family of companies; Service Providers; Partners; Netflix Marketing Providers; Advertising Companies; and entities engaged in connection with promotional collaborations, corporate transactions (if any), safety, security and fraud prevention, or for purposes of compliance with law and enforcing our Terms of Use.
+We disclose these categories of personal information to the following recipients: the Netflix family of companies; Service Providers; Partners; Netflix Marketing Providers; Advertising Companies; and entities engaged in connection with promotional collaborations, corporate transactions (if any), safety, security and fraud prevention, or for purposes of compliance with law and enforcing the Netflix Terms of Use.

 Categories of Personal Information Sold or Shared